CrossGeeks/PushNotificationPlugin/docs/GettingStarted.md

 ```

-By default the plugin launches the main launcher activity when you tap at a notification, but you can change this behaviour by setting the type of the activity you want to be launch on *PushNotificationManager.NotificationActivityType**
+By default the plugin launches the activity where you are calling **ProcessIntent** when you tap at a notification, but you can change this behaviour by setting the type of the activity you want to be launch on *PushNotificationManager.NotificationActivityType**

 If you set **PushNotificationManager.NotificationActivityType** then put the following call on the **OnCreate** of activity of the type set.
 If not set then put it on your main launcher activity **OnCreate** method (On the Activity you got MainLauncher= true set)